Open

 To be eligible for the Community Support Program (PAC) program, you must:

-Legally constituted non-profits and eligible cooperatives based in Quebec.
+Legally constituted non-profits and cooperatives.

 What expenses are eligible under Community Support Program (PAC)?